Upton County TX Oil & Gas Permits

 Thanks very much for the answer which is very definitive and precise.

-which a hole, a very deep hole, from field A to field B. Can someone enlighten
+However, I have problems seeing or imagining the movement of a well which is a hole, a very deep hole, from field A to field B. Can someone enlighten me on this?

 Fields are not set in stone, but can overlap.
-Phantom (Wolfcamp) includes 3rd Bone Spring and Wolfcamp while Sand Bar (Bone Spring) is only Bone Spring and Two Georges (Bone Spring) is 1st 2nd & 3rd Bone Spring plus Wolfcamp A. Operators sometimes permit in 2 or 3 fields and the file completion in particular field which suits them.
+Phantom (Wolfcamp) includes 3rd Bone Spring and Wolfcamp while Sand Bar (Bone Spring) is only Bone Spring and Two Georges (Bone Spring) is 1st, 2nd & 3rd Bone Spring plus Wolfcamp A. Operators sometimes permit in 2 or 3 fields and file completion in particular field which suits them.
 So nearby wells can be in different fields.
 Or RRC may decide that completion depth is really Wolfcamp B instead of Wolfcamp A and order a field transfer.
 API number is for wellbore and never changes.
 But any change in field requires a new RRC lease number.
 Or if a well is recompleted up hole in a different formation, a new RRC lease number is assigned.
 Or if a well is reclassified from oil to gas or from gas to oil, then it gets a new RRC lease number.
-A gas well producing from formations where gas is separately measured at surface will have 2 different RRC numbers and report then volumes separately every month.
+A gas well producing from formations where gas is separately measured at surface will have 2 different RRC numbers and report the volumes separately every month.

 Thanks very much, Tennis.